wickmanb22/wickmanb22/README.md

-- 👋 Hi, I’m @wickmanb22
+- 👋 Hi, my name is Brian Wickman.
-- 👀 I’m interested in machine learning and R with finance and statistics applications.
+- ✨ I have degrees in mathematics and economics from Washington & Lee University.
-- 🌱 I’m currently learning at Washington & Lee University.
+- 👀 I’m interested in the finance and economics applications of AI.
-- 💞️ I’m looking to collaborate on applied statistics projects.
+- 🌱 I am a researcher on the Federal Reserve Bank of Chicago's Finance team.
-- 📫 How to reach me: email at wickmanb22@mail.wlu.edu.
+- 📫 Reach me by email at bwickman5@gmail.com.

 <!---
 wickmanb22/wickmanb22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.